rajeebkm/deploy-cairo1-on-starknet/README.md

 ```

 ## Compile your contract using Cairo
-You can use [this smol demo contract](hello_starknet.cairo) to complete this test.
+You can use [this small demo contract](hello_starknet.cairo) to complete this test.
 It's a very basic event logger.

 From your terminal, in the folder you installed Cairo in
 ```bash